butterlyextreme/cs/readme.md

 ## Design
 I designed the solution to solve the business logic noted in the task description, that is to say I didn't over think or ever-engineer it.
-Hitherto the solution is not concerned with the complexities around the adding of orders or executions and by implication the validations required in such circumstances
+Hitherto the solution ignores the complexities around the adding of orders or executions and by implication the validations required in such circumstances.